chaslemley/vault-invoice-builder-client/README.md

   'https://vault-invoice-builder.herokuapp.com')
 ```

-For endpoints that require authentication, HTTP Basic credentials may be supplied in the URL:
+For endpoints that require authentication, HTTP Basic credentials must
+be supplied in the URL:

 ```ruby
 client = Vault::InvoiceBuilder::Client.new(